 Edouard-Léon Scott de Martinville invented sound recording twenty years before Thomas Edison re-invented it.
 But his phonautograph is only one of his many accomplishments.
 Our upcoming release, Edouard-Léon Scott de Martinville, Inventor of Sound Recording: A Bicentennial Tribute, tells his story in depth.
 This extensively illustrated 48-page softcover book presents new research on Scott and his role as the father of sound recording.
 Included is a 33-1/3 flexi disc with phonautograms not only by Scott, but also by famous inventors who were inspired by him and his invention: Alexander Graham Bell, Thomas Edison and Emile Berliner.
-A Bicentennial Tribute will be released May 2, but you can save $2 by preordering now.
+(A link to stream or download the audio is included as well.)
+A Bicentennial Tribute will be released May 2.